cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 </Aside>

-You can manipulate the headers of incoming HTTP requests through HTTP Header Modification Rules.
+You can manipulate the headers of incoming HTTP requests through HTTP Request Header Modification Rules.
 Through these rules you can:

-* Set the value of an HTTP header to a literal string value, overwriting its previous value or adding a new header to the request.
+* Set the value of an HTTP request header to a literal string value, overwriting its previous value or adding a new header to the request.
-* Set the value of an HTTP header according to an expression, overwriting its previous value or adding a new header to the request.
+* Set the value of an HTTP request header according to an expression, overwriting its previous value or adding a new header to the request.
-* Remove an HTTP header from the request (remove all HTTP headers with the provided name).
+* Remove an HTTP request header from the request (remove all headers with the provided name).

 <Aside type='warning' label='Limitations'>

-* You cannot modify or remove HTTP headers whose name starts with `cf-` or `x-cf-` except for the `cf-connecting-ip` HTTP header, which you can remove.
+* You cannot modify or remove HTTP request headers whose name starts with `cf-` or `x-cf-` except for the `cf-connecting-ip` HTTP request header, which you can remove.

-* During the **Beta**, you can only set the value of an HTTP Header using string values.
+* During the **Beta**, you can only set the value of an HTTP request header using string values.
 You cannot use integer, IP, or boolean values such as `cf.bot_management.score`, `ip.src`, or `cf.bot_management.verified_bot`.

 </Aside>

-HTTP Header Modification Rules run in the `http_request_late_transform` Phase of Cloudflare's request handling workflow.
+HTTP Request Header Modification Rules run in the `http_request_late_transform` Phase of Cloudflare's request handling workflow.
 For more information on Phases, see [Phases](https://developers.cloudflare.com/firewall/cf-rulesets#phases) in the Ruleset Engine documentation.

-To create an HTTP Header Modification Rule in the dashboard, see [Create an HTTP Header Modification Rule in the dashboard](/transform/create-header-modification-rule).
+To create an HTTP Request Header Modification Rule in the dashboard, see [Create an HTTP Request Header Modification Rule in the dashboard](/transform/create-header-modification-rule).

-To create an HTTP Header Modification Rule via API, see [Create an HTTP Header Modification Rule via API](/transform/api/header-modification-rule).
+To create an HTTP Request Header Modification Rule via API, see [Create an HTTP Request Header Modification Rule via API](/transform/api/header-modification-rule).

 ---